-The World Class CAD method of training 3D computer aided design is accredited by the hundreds of successful students, who after completing the exercises to standard, have gone on to be thriving designers at their companies utilizing a more advanced skill.
-The graduates of this text can communicate effectively showing their ideas to anybody at a design review using the 3D images or models created from them.
-For the other professionals in their office, Either they have had no exposure to 3D training or what training they had was very limited.
+The World Class CAD method of training 3D computer aided design is accredited by the hundreds of successful students, who, after completing the exercises to standard, have gone on to be thriving designers at their companies by utilizing a more advanced skill.
+The graduates of this text can communicate their designs effectively by showing their ideas to anybody at a design review using the 3D images or models created from them.
+The other professionals in their office may have had very limited or no exposure to 3D training.